 Simple.
 It's for one of two reasons: Either they don't have the music playing inside them.
 Or because they are not children.

-I got re-forwarded the same re-forwarded email as you, but it wasn't until the next morning I realized it's meaning.
+I read the story in the WSJ, but it wasn't until the next morning I realized it's meaning.
 The lights flashed, the heavens opened and it hit me.
 It's a parable.
 It's the king in the subway parable.

 Rabbi Schneur Zalman of Liadi wanted to explain some Kabbalah about this time of year.
 Yom Kippur is not a time, it's a season.
 Something special is happening then, and we farmers of the cosmic soil need to be in tune with that rhythm.
 Specifically, there are 13 intense beams of light that shine into that world, "thirteen measures of compassion," capable of healing anything and anyone.
 You want to be in a state to receive and absorb that light.
 You want to be a step above the world, not working, not eating, in a special place doing special things.